2kidsaswimpoo/A-Simple-Loop-Anime-Made-with-Unity/README.md

 The whole anime loop can last up to around 5 minutes

-Any quoting， copying or other misappropriation without permission is prohibited
+Any quoting, copying or other misappropriation without permission is prohibited

 # 中文：